redleafnew/zotero-updateifsE/README.md

 # Installation
-Download xpi from <https://github.com/redleafnew/zotero-updateifsE/releases/latest/download/greenfrog.xpi>, and click Tools-Addons-Install Add-on From File in Zotero or JurisM to install the extension.
+1. Download xpi from <https://github.com/redleafnew/zotero-updateifsE/releases/latest/download/greenfrog.xpi>, and click Tools-Addons-Install Add-on From File in Zotero or JurisM to install the extension.

+2. Register at [easyScholar](https://easyscholar.cc/) and log in，copy the secret key at user information, and paste to Green Frog Preference。

 # Disclaimer